-Apricot 360 Use Policy – VERSION A
+Apricot 360 Use Policy

 City of Oakland Department of Violence Prevention

-The Department of Violence Prevention (DVP) formed in 2020 with a mandate to reduce levels of gun violence, intimate partner violence, commercial sexual exploitation, family trauma associated with unsolved homicides, and community trauma associated with ongoing violence in Oakland.
-The DVP applies a public health approach to violence prevention and intervention efforts that focuses resources on people, neighborhoods, and times of day that are most likely to be impacted by violence.
-The department also applies different prevention and intervention strategies based on whether individuals are exposed to violence, at risk for violence, or at the center of violence.
-Each fiscal year, the DVP distributes millions of dollars in funding to community-based organizations (CBOs) in Oakland that deliver prevention and intervention services in the areas of group and gun violence, gender-based violence, and community healing.
-The DVP also provides direct services in the areas of adult life coaching, violence interruption, and shooting and homicide response.
+The Department of Violence Prevention (DVP) formed in 2020 with a mandate to reduce levels of group violence, intimate partner violence, commercial sexual exploitation, and trauma associated with these forms of violence in Oakland.
+Each fiscal year, the DVP distributes millions of dollars in funding to community-based organizations (CBOs) in Oakland that deliver prevention and intervention services in the following four strategy areas: (1) Group violence, (2) Gender-based violence (GBV), (3) Community healing, and (4) School violence intervention and prevention (VIP) teams.
+The DVP also provides direct services in the areas of intensive life coaching, violence interruption, and GBV crisis response.

 Purpose

-The Apricot 360 data management system (Apricot 360), developed by Bonterra (formerly Social Solutions Global, Inc.), will enable the DVP and its contracted CBOs to track information related to service delivery and contract management in the DVP’s three strategy areas of group and gun violence, gender-based violence, and community healing.
-Apricot 360 will be used by direct service staff within the DVP and CBOs to track client enrollment, service engagement, milestones, and outcomes for individual services as well as attendance, duration, and content of group services.
-Supervisory staff within the DVP and CBOs will use the system to ensure that direct service staff are engaging clients with the expected frequency and delivering services appropriately to facilitate behavior change.
-The DVP’s data and evaluation staff will use Apricot 360 to monitor service delivery and outcome data across each strategy, oversee the activities and deliverables of individual CBOs to ensure alignment with scopes of work and service models, and identify challenges with service delivery that require remediation.
-Fiscal and contract staff within the DVP and CBOs will use the system to store contract documents, communicate about contract questions, track budget spenddown, and process invoices based on completion of deliverables.
-Finally, service delivery and outcome data collected through Apricot 360 will be available to external evaluators contracted by the City of Oakland to conduct an evaluation of DVP programs and services.
+The Apricot 360 data management system (Apricot 360), developed by Bonterra (formerly Social Solutions Global, Inc.), enables the DVP and its funded CBOs to track information related to service delivery and grant management in the DVP’s four strategy areas.
+Apricot 360 is used by direct service staff from the DVP and funded CBOs to track enrollment, service engagement, milestones, and outcomes for individual services, as well as attendance, duration, and content of group services.
+Supervisory staff within the DVP and CBOs use the system to ensure that direct service staff are delivering services appropriately to facilitate behavior change.
+The DVP’s data and evaluation staff use Apricot 360 to monitor service delivery and outcome data across each strategy, oversee the activities and deliverables of individual CBOs to ensure alignment with their scopes of work, and identify challenges with service delivery that require remediation.
+Fiscal and grant staff within the DVP and CBOs use the system to store grant documents, track budget spenddown, track progress on scope of work deliverables, and process invoices based on completion of deliverables.
+Finally, for participants who have provided their consent, service delivery and outcome data collected through Apricot 360 are available to external evaluators contracted by the City of Oakland to conduct an evaluation of DVP programs and services.

 Authorized Use

-Data stored in Apricot 360 will be accessed on a need-to-know and right-to-know basis, meaning that DVP and CBO staff members will only have to access information that is essential to their job function.
+Data stored in Apricot 360 is accessed on a need-to-know and right-to-know basis, meaning that DVP and CBO staff members only have to access information that is essential to their job function.
 Categories of Apricot 360 system usage are described below.

-Service delivery: Direct service and supervision staff employed by the DVP and contracted CBOs will use Apricot 360 to track information on client enrollment, contacts, progress towards milestones, accomplishments, referrals, and other aspects of service delivery.
-The system will identify upcoming staff member tasks related to service delivery and present summarized data on clients served though dashboards that are helpful to staff.
+Service delivery: Direct service and supervision staff employed by the DVP and funded CBOs use Apricot 360 to track information on client enrollment, contacts, progress towards milestones, referrals, and other aspects of service delivery.
+The system identifies upcoming staff member tasks related to service delivery and presents summarized data on clients served though dashboards that are helpful to staff.
 Direct service staff include individuals such as case managers and life coaches who work directly with clients to deliver services or programming.
 Supervision staff are supervisors of direct service staff.